TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

-After successfully assigning, the incoming argument's value has to be cast in the target type and checked for validity (read more about validation in chapter 9 in the section "Validating Domain Objects").
+After successfully assigning, the incoming argument's value has to be cast in the target type and checked for validity (read more about validation in chapter 9 in the section "Validating domain objects").
 In our case, the incoming value is "3".
 Target type is the class :php:`\MyVendor\SjrOffers\Domain\Model\Offer`.
 So Extbase interprets the incoming value as uid of the object to be created and sends